M7moudx22/OSINT-Extension/README.md

 https://github.com/user-attachments/assets/08edc1b4-44d6-4ade-8e9f-bf906564b9d6

 # 📦 Installation
-### You can install it from the Chrome Web Store by following these simple steps:
+### You can install it from the Chrome by following these simple steps:

 1️⃣ Go to **Extensions**
 2️⃣ Click **Manage Extensions**